Home Contents Insurance

 Taking out a home contents policy is an effective way of ensuring that your phone is protected against damage, theft, or loss inside of your home.
 The majority of insurers will offer some form of gadget cover, which will extend to most of your precious electrical devices, including your phone.
 One of the main benefits of choosing home contents cover is that it will automatically include every phone in your home, whereas with a third-party insurer you’ll probably have to take out multiple policies to cover everyone.

 One of the main advantages of insuring your device with Mobile Phone Insurance Direct is that we understand how much your mobile means to you.
 Should you make a claim with us, whether it’s for a theft or damage, we’ll fix your device or find you a near-identical replacement as soon as possible, so you never have to go too long without your mobile.
 However, contents insurance with Lloyds only refunds the cost of the phone, which leaves you with the hassle of having to find a replacement yourself.
-Furthermore, extra cover will only be a small part of your larger policy, so the process of making a claim, having it checked, and receiving reimbursement could take a while.

 Bank Account Cover